What would you live on if you had to miss work because of an accident, illness or pregnancy? And you didn’t have enough leave time?

 Our disability plans, insured through Standard Insurance Company, can replace up to 60% of your salary should you become disabled.
 You insure your home, your car, your health, your life — insuring your income is just as important.

-We have two disability plans: one for a short term disability (“STD”) that is over two weeks and can pay benefits for up to 12 weeks; and the other for a long term disability (“LTD”) that will extend beyond six months.
+We have two disability plans: one for a short term disability (“STD”) that lasts over two weeks and can pay benefits for up to 12 weeks; and the other for a long term disability (“LTD”) that lasts beyond six months.
 Both would pay benefits after a specified benefit waiting period.
 Except for maternity leave, employees must exhaust all accrued leave time before receiving disability benefits.
 A pre-existing condition provision is in both the STD and LTD policy and applies to all mental and physical disability conditions.
 If you become disabled during your first year of coverage, your disability may not be covered if you were treated for this condition previously.
 Benefits may be reduced by Social Security, Workers’ Compensation or similar disability benefit.

 Short Term Disability